How many people are in the band?

 What kind of instruments are in the band?

 The band includes woodwinds (flutes, oboes, clarinets, bass clarinets, bassoons and saxophones), brass (trumpets, French horns, trombones, euphoniums and tubas) and percussion.
 There are no guitars in the band.
 The band is essentially a wind orchestra (no violins, violas or cellos).

 We play “light classics” much like the Boston Pops – original contemporary works for wind band, symphonic orchestral transcriptions, film music, Broadway and popular song medleys, and of course, marches from around the world.
 Our outdoor summer concerts are lighter than our formal indoor concerts.

 Where and when does the band rehearse?

 We rehearse weekly on Thursday evenings from 7:00 to 8:30 pm in the social hall at St. Pauls United Church of Christ, 2335 N. Orchard Street in the Lincoln Park neighborhood.
-We do not rehearse during the Christmas / New Year season (late December / early January) and in late summer (August and early September).
+We do not rehearse during the Christmas / New Year season (December / early January) and in late summer (August and early September).

 Where and when does the band give concerts?

 We give formal indoor concerts in the fall, winter and spring in the sanctuary at St. Pauls Church (see above), and special occasion concerts in neighborhoods across the city.
 We give outdoor summer concerts in popular sites around the city, including the Lincoln Park Zoo.

 What neighborhoods does the band serve?